chaskard/ParmonicInterviewAssessments/README.md

+#Find solution file inside ParmonicInterviewAssessments\UnitTesting\ParmonicInterviewAssessments.sln

 # ParmonicInterviewAssessments
-**Find solution file inside ParmonicInterviewAssessments\UnitTesting\ParmonicInterviewAssessments.sln**

 Parmonic Interview Questions
 Submit a Github public repo URL with completed assessment Use C#, .NET 6 for all questions.
 Use xUnit for tests when needed.